Possessed (1931 film)

 Possessed is a 1931 film directed by Clarence Brown, and starring Joan Crawford and Clark Gable.
 The film is the story of Marian Martin, a factory worker who rises to the top as the mistress of a wealthy attorney.
 The screenplay by Lenore J. Coffee was adapted from the 1920 Broadway play The Mirage by Edgar Selwyn.
 Possessed was the third of eight cinematic collaborations between Crawford and Gable.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Possessed (1931 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Possessed (1931 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools